akpw/SwiftNetworkImages/README.md

 ![License](https://img.shields.io/badge/License-MIT%20License-blue.svg)

-Swift Network Images is a sample iOS app developed in Swift 2.2.
+Swift Network Images is a sample iOS app developed in Swift3.
 While primarily intended for [a series of blogs](#blogs), the app demonstrates best practices and latest features of iOS and Swift language.